The Basic Workflow

 This will create a new directory (or update the existing) src/types

-which contain generated entity classes for each type you have defined previously in schema.graphql
+which contains generated entity classes for each type you have defined previously in schema.graphql

 .
 These classes provide type-safe entity loading, read and write access to entity fields - see more about this process in the GraphQL Schema.
 All entities can be imported from the following directory: